hesthub/iac/osx/blog.md

 And with that we have a simple ansible playbook to automaticly fetch and initilaze our dotfiles from github, and install a set of nice fonts we can use.

-Before we end, lets take a quick look at some config we can apply to customize our automation experience.
+Before we end, lets take a quick look at some config we can apply to customize our Ansible experience.
-First of is ansible linting, which can be handled via an .ansible-lint file
+First of is linting, which can be handled via an .ansible-lint file

 >.ansible-lint